The Ironist

 Yes, it’s as beautiful as they say.
 No, the photos aren’t lying.
 Built on the rim of a volcanic caldera, Santorini is a geological reminder that beauty often comes from catastrophe.
 Highly recommend the cruise that takes you across the different colored beaches and the hot springs surrounding the caldera.

-You can visit Akrotiri, the Minoan Pompeii.
-You can stand before the frescoes and marvel at the artistry of a civilization lost to the sea.
+You can visit Akrotiri, the Minoan Pompeii, stand before the frescoes and marvel at the artistry of a civilization lost to the sea.

 Photo by Ryan Spencer on Unsplash